lukius/ptc/README.md

                    ----------|----------|----------
                           RCV_NXT    RCV_NXT + RCV_WND

-Here, the first portion containts every sequence number already received and acknowledged, while portion 2 represents the sequence numbers that PTC is now willing to accept.
+Here, the first portion contains every sequence number already received and acknowledged, while portion 2 represents the sequence numbers that PTC is now willing to accept.
 Finally, portion 3 has every sequence number which will be acceptable in the future.
 These will move to portion 2 when data arrives and `RCV_NXT` moves right.

-##### Retransmisiones
+##### Retransmissions

-Al enviar un segmento con datos, PTC también encolará este segmento en la cola de retransmisión. Éste permanecerá allí hasta ser eventualmente reconocido.
-Por otro lado, el cliente también define un tiempo máximo de espera `RETRANSMISSION_TIMEOUT` para esperar por estos reconocimientos.
-De superarse este tiempo, se asumirá que el paquete se extravió en los rincones de la red y por ende será retransmitido.
+After sending a data segment, PTC will also enqueue it in the retransmission queue.
+This packet will remain there until it is eventually acknowledged.
+Moreover, the protocol specifies a timeout for this acknowledge, `RETRANSMISSION_TIMEOUT`.
+Should this time be exceeded, PTC must assume that its packet did not reach destination and thus will have to be retransmitted.

-Se define asimismo un número máximo admisible de retranmisiones, `MAX_RETRANSMISSION_ATTEMPTS`.
-Si algún segmento debiera ser retransmitido más veces que esta cantidad, se debe asumir que la conexión se perdió y se pasará a cerrarla sin enviar `FIN`, liberando directamente todos los recursos reservados por la conexión.
+A maximum number of retransmissions is defined as well (`MAX_RETRANSMISSION_ATTEMPTS`).
+If any segment happens to be retransmitted more times than this value, PTC must assume that the connection died and will proceed to close it without sending `FIN`, freeing instead every resource allocated.

-##### Estados
+##### States

 Cada PTC puede atravesar una serie de estados durante el ciclo de vida de una conexión:
  * `LISTEN`, que representa la espera de una conexión entrante por parte de un PTC remoto.